Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 <aside class="notice">Braspag offers high availability support.
 You can contact us from 9AM to 7PM weekdays, through our 24 hour emergency call service or through our web-based tool.
 Our support team speaks Portuguese, English and Spanish.</aside>

-You can access our web support tool here: [Zendesk](https://suporte.braspag.com.br/hc/en-us).
+You can access our web support tool here: [Zendesk](https://suporte.braspag.com.br/hc/en-us) and check our [Atendimento Braspag](https://suporte.braspag.com.br/hc/pt-br/articles/360006721672-Atendimento-Braspag) article, in Portuguese, for further information about our support service.

 # Payment Methods

 The Pagador API works with transactions made with the following payment methods: credit card, debit card, *boleto* bill, electronic transfer, e-wallet and voucher.

 To prevent duplicate orders from occurring during a transaction, Pagador has the option of blocking duplicate orders which, when enabled, returns the "302" error code, informing that the `MerchantOrderId` sent is duplicated.
+For more details on the feature, you can refer to [this article](https://suporte.braspag.com.br/hc/pt-br/articles/360030183991), in Portuguese.

 ## Credit and Debit Cards